Ex-Mente/auxi.0/README.md

 The repository contains the following top-level directories:
 * root

    This directory contains the high-level system documentation such as this readme file, and other files that need to be easily accessible to contributors and maintainers.
-It also contains the `.gitignore` file to specify ignored files and patthers, and `.travis.yml` file to provide configuration details for the Travis.CI continuous integration tool.
+It also contains the `.gitignore` file to specify ignored files and patterns, and `.travis.yml` file to provide configuration details for the Travis.CI continuous integration tool.

 * doc